-When it comes to meal planning it can either be super fun or a drag.
+When it comes to meal planning, we could all use a few meal planning tips.
 Cooking and I have a love/hate relationship.
 There are days when it is soothing to my soul, and other days it’s like a ton of bricks on my shoulders.
-For those hard days, it would be easy for me to tell you to look at it with a fresh perspective; like a form of entertainment or a ‘serenity scene’.
-There are times when kitchen-time will do that for me, but let’s face it, just figuring out what to eat has been a chore.
+Let’s face it, just figuring out what to eat has been a chore.
 Today I have a simple yet powerful solution for you when you have to answer the question “What’s for dinner?”.
 It’s my secret weapon to reduce stress for everyone under the roof!

 What’s for dinner?